Our beloved pets are very fond of expressing themselves through body language; these animals also like it when we pet them.

-The mutual benefits gained from the physical interaction/ petting create a bond that makes animals love to be around us.
+The mutual benefits gained from the physical interaction or petting create a bond that makes animals love to be around us.

 4. Grooming Technique

-The extent to which an animal grooms depends on the desired level of feeling groomed.
+The extent to which an animal is groomed depends on the desired level of feeling groomed.

 Some animals of similar species groom themselves and help each other relieve an itch or remove unwanted parasites.